eradiate/eradiate/docs/rst/developer_guide/scene_generator.rst

 :ref:`scene elements <sec-user_guide-basic_concepts-scene_elements>`.
-Scene elements inherit the :class:`.SceneElement` interface and are assembled into a tree which is traversed to assemble a :term:`kernel dictionary template` and a :term:`parameter update map template` during the initialization phase of the processing pipeline.
+Scene elements inherit the :class:`.SceneElement` interface and are assembled into a tree which is traversed to assemble a :term:`kernel dictionary template` and a :term:`kernel scene parameter map template` during the initialization phase of the processing pipeline.
 We will elaborate on the traversal step later.

 The :class:`.SceneElement` interface associates each tree node with a parameter update map template contribution through its :attr:`.SceneElement.params`